kwong0419/week-6.1-6.2-prompt-engineering-theory/readme.md

 ## Introduction

 Prompt Engineering is a crucial skill in Natural Language Processing (NLP) that enables effective communication with AI language models.
-This course explores the art and science of crafting prompts to guide AI models in generating desired outputs, focusing on practical applications using the Gemini API.
+This lesson focuses on crafting prompts to guide AI models in generating desired outputs and practical applications using the Gemini API.

 ## Why Prompt Engineering Matters